The definitive guide to why you should not start a land war in Asia.

 Compiled by Peter Tsouras this is a collection of writings by German generals gathered at the request of the US Army and now made public.
 During the fifties, intelligence needed information to brief officers on the presumed next enemy

 .
-And so they went to the experts on Russians-Germans.
+And so they went to the experts on the Russians: the Germans.
 The works thus resulting were published by the army without comment or correction and no more then the Not Safe for Work

 warning needed because of the various writers earlier employer